taylorjohn/knock_d_out/README.md

 Match points are won when Player punches his opponent, Uppercuts, and effective punches win the greatest number of match points.

+if get_hit minus 10 stamina and remove 1 star
+if stars is less 1 or equal to zero then punch button not active

+if hit_opp plus 10 points and add 1 star

 Scoring with match points occurs as follows:

 Normal punch  : 10 points